CSCfi/ida2-command-line-tools/README.md

 The ignore file should contain one pattern per line, and will be applied only to filenames, not to pathnames or portions of pathnames.
 Patterns should be compatible with those understood by the `-name` option of the POSIX `find` command.

+## Collision Avoidance for File Operations

+All users belonging to a given project have the same rights, and may interact with, add, and remove project data concurrently.
+To help avoid one user unintentionally interfering with another user's activity, the IDA service employs a number of checks and restrictions to ensure that multiple concurrent users' activities do not collide in undesirable ways.

+Operations on files in the staging area, including uploading, deleting, renaming, and moving (but not downloading), will not be allowed if they intersect with the scope of an action that is being initiated.

+If an action is initiated in the web UI of the service, it takes precidence over any batch operations utilizing the command line tools, such that the batch operations may be blocked by the initiated action.
+In such cases, the command line tools will exit with an error message.

+More details can be found in the [online user guide](https://www.fairdata.fi/en/ida/user-guide#collision-avoidance).

 ## Special Notes